LuxerIThink/pedestrians-tracker/README.md

 **Compare clippings:**

 There are compared with 2 methods:
-- cv2 matchTemplate to compare images
+- compare images with cv2 matchTemplate with ccoef normed method
 - comparing grey histograms

 which returns float values in 0-1 range.
 These values